9 important life lessons from Lunana: A Yak in the Classroom

 How to visit Lunana?

 To experience the charm of Lunana, you can attempt one of the toughest treks in the world.
 The 28-day gruelling Snowman Trek takes you through the villages in Lunana.
 Only the most adventurous souls have attempted this tough and demanding trekking route.
-Thus, a successful completion of the trek is definitely an accomplishment to boast.
-Alternatively, if you are looking for an ultra luxury experience, you can also take a 3-hour helicopter ride all the way from Paro Valley to Lunana.
+Thus, successful completion of the trek is definitely an accomplishment to boast.
+Alternatively, if you are looking for an ultra-luxury experience, you can also take a 3-hour helicopter ride all the way from Paro Valley to Lunana.